 “We must not lean back and rest securely on the orders of a headmaster; we must be a republic of teachers and kindle in ourselves the strength that will enable us to do what we have to do with full responsibility.” - Rudolf Steiner

 These changes give the Executive Director and Faculty Administrator the ability to make unilateral decisions around staff without consulting the faculty, Board of Trustees, or other members of the community.
 This is a major departure from the past, where faculty decisions were arrived at through consensus.
-This was meant to be exercised as a “nuclear option,” but was utilized almost immediately to oust a preschool teacher named Mari Yamaguchi.
+This was meant to be exercised as a “nuclear option,” but was utilized almost immediately to oust a preschool teacher.

-To the administration, Mari, who has been at the school for over two decades and was wholly adherent and committed to the Waldorf principles, represented an outmoded way of thinking which seems to have hindered the move from a nature-based Waldorf education to something they are calling “Waldorf-inspired.”
+To the administration, this teacher, who has been at the school for over two decades and was wholly adherent and committed to the Waldorf principles, represented an outmoded way of thinking which seems to have hindered the move from a nature-based Waldorf education to something they are calling “Waldorf-inspired.”

 These changes appear strongly correlated to life-line funding from a donor named Suzanne Wright, via her family’s foundation.
-While the administration has stressed that this donor was not linked to Mari’s departure, current and former faculty and staff have indicated that her funding was very much contingent upon changes in governance and ideology.
-Additionally, this donor has been reported to impact special education at the school by encouraging the elimination of the “Extra Lesson” teacher and discouraging the enrollment of any students who would require the support of a 1-to-1 aide.
+While the administration has stressed that this donor was not linked to the teacher’s departure, current and former faculty and staff have indicated that her funding was very much contingent upon changes in governance and ideology.

 I work in technology and am surrounded by it every day.
 I chose Waldorf for preschool specifically because I wanted my child to have a fighting chance in a world consumed by technology she is too young to understand and navigate.
 I wanted a Waldorf education for our daughter — nothing more, nothing less.